 “‘I am growing old in this [astral] body and shall soon be done with it.
 Then I shall go on to explore this wonderful universe on another level [i.e., the Mental Plane].’”
 (6)

 As Dr. G. spoke, “the illumination of his wise spirit made a glory around him and was more convincing than many words.”
 (7)

 Lawrence comments: “I had heard about this second death and transition to the next sphere….
 Now it seems that I may be privileged to watch it happening to another.”
 (8) In fact Lawrence does watch it.

-Lawrence describes here the Ascension of Dr. G. from the Astral Plane to the Mental Plane:
+Lawrence describes here the sudden Ascension of Dr. G. from the Astral Plane to the Mental Plane:

 “The end came suddenly.
 I called on him and was told that he was sleeping.
 We stood around and watched his still form and the light which waxed and waned there.
 In a breathtaking second the change came.
 The light gathered itself together and burnt itself to a keen thought of light so intense and inward that we gasped and turned aside.
 Then it had gone and only a wraith of our friend remained which shrank away and disappeared as we watched.

 “We sat speechless, absorbed in the beauty and meaning of the transition.
 It was long before anyone broke the silence and then one said: ‘I have heard that some time is needed for a spirit yto get sued to the new conditions, just as we needed time to adjust when we first came here, so we must not expect our friend to come to us yet.
 I suggest that when an interval has elapsed we should meet here again and wait and hope for his coming.’
 We agreed to do this and went off full of thought to our various occupations.”
 (9)